geeksareforlife/laravel-doctrine-artisan/README.md

 You can set `importSort` to either `alpha` or `length`, depending on how you would like the import (use) statements in the generated classes to be sorted.

+### Interface Parents

+As our repository implementations inherit funtionality from the Doctrine `EntityRepository`, you will want to define the signatures of these standard functions in your interfaces.

+The easiest eay to do this is to have your interface extend one or more parent interfaces.

+Once you have created these, you can list them (with full namespaces) in the `interfaceParents` item and they will be built into your interface.

 ### Folders

 The `folderNames` array contains the names of each of the folders for the various class types.
 You will notice that